Home Page Image

 “Race and Vouchers: The Disconnect Between African American Elite and Mass Opinion.”
 Virginia Center for Educational Policy Studies Bulletin Fall Issue, 2001.

-• Introduction to American Government, Drew University, Spring, Fall 2006
+• Introduction to American Government, Drew University and Colby College

-• Education Policy Challenges, Brown University, Junior-Senior Seminar, Spring 2004
+• Education Policy Challenges, Brown University, Junior-Senior Seminar

 FELLOWSHIPS, HONORS, AND AWARDS